cherrynoize/clone/README.md

 ## Contribute

-This application is still in **alpha**.
-So if you want to contribute, just run Clone and submit any bug or unwanted behaviour either as an issue or as a PR.
-All feedback and potential improvements are well accepted.
+This application is still in *alpha*.
+So if you want to contribute, you can just run Clone and submit any bug or unwanted behaviour either as an issue or as a PR.
+All feedback and ideas for improvement are very well accepted.

 ## Contacts